-Mydex Identity Services providers registration and authentication services in the context of Single Sign-On and services like change password and password reset.
+Mydex Identity Services provides registration and authentication services in the context of SSO and services like change password and password reset.

-Mydex CIC provide additional Identity Assurance Services for some clients but this is distinct from Single Sign-On and is an additional chargeable service.
+Mydex CIC provide additional Identity Assurance Services for some clients but this is distinct from SSO and is an additional chargeable service.

 The service provider (sometimes called a relying party) is responsible for access control to their services.
-This means giving authorisation for an registered and authenticated MydexID to access each application.
-The precise level of access and functionality they can make use of is an internal decision by each organisation.
-There are a number of ways this can be implemented and each organisation’s context will be different depending on the applications being connected to the Single Sign-On environment and the corporate approach to directory services e.g. use of an LDAP compliant directory.
+This means giving authorisation for a registered and authenticated MydexID to access each application.
+The precise level of access and functionality they can make use of is an internal decision by each Subscribing organisation.
+There are a number of ways this can be implemented and each Subscribing organisation’s context will be different depending on the applications being connected to the SSO environment and the corporate approach to directory services e.g. use of an LDAP compliant directory.

-Mydex provides organisations with two environments to work with as follows:
+Mydex provides Subscribing organisations with two environments to work with as follows:

 - https://sbx.mydex.org is the personal data services environment from which profile information and other data is sourced.